Have you got hard waste to dispose of?

 Residential properties that receive our kerbside rubbish services can also book additional hard waste pick ups during the months of October to November and March to April for a fee.

 Bookings and payments can be made prior to each hard waste collection at our Customer Service Centres in Warragul and Drouin or by calling Council on 5624 2411 during the following dates:

 || Collection Dates

-Residents who have booked and paid for a hard waste collection must make sure that their hard waste is on their nature strip by the evening before the collection date listed below.
-Council does not call or contact residents prior to the hard waste collection commencing.
+Residents who have booked and paid for a hard waste collection must make sure that their hard waste is on their nature strip by the evening before the advised collection dates.

 - Tools and electrical

 - Mattresses and bed bases (maximum of two)

 - Scrap metal, car parts and lawn mowers

 - Branches and prunings (tied and separated from other materials) less than 1.5 metres in length

 - Timber (no longer than 1.5 metres and no more than 10 pieces)